Eliav2/how-react-hooks-work/How React hooks works.md

 - **Calling state hook from effect(like useEffect) will schedule another render.**
 - **Calling state hook from FC body will schedule another update call.**

-### The different phases of a React component
+### Render cycle

 these are the phases of a render:

+#### effects

-- update call - the moment FC body is executed.
+- update call - the moment FC body is executed. this is always the first phase of a render.
-- useLayoutEffect - it is triggered immediately after all the scheduled mutations has been flushed into to DOM, and before useEffect.
+- useLayoutEffect - it is triggered immediately after all the scheduled update calls executed, just before flushing changes to the browser's DOM and before useEffect.
   the docs say:
   > Updates scheduled inside useLayoutEffect will be flushed synchronously, before the browser has a chance to paint.

-- useEffect - it is triggered after _all_ scheduled updates calls has been executed.
+- useEffect - it is triggered after _all_ scheduled updates calls has been executed. this is always the last phase of a render.

 after these phases, the 'render' step is completed and then ReactDOM will do the 'commit' step which basically just saying updating the browser's DOM based on the virtual DOM created by the render step. the 'commit' phase is not relevant for the purpose of this article.

+#### cleanup effects

+**before** each effect is fired a cleanup function is fired(if scheduled). the cleanup effects are:

+- useLayoutEffect cleanup
+- useEffect cleanup

+Note - cleanup effect will never fire on first render(because there is no prior effect to cleanup from).

+#### Render cycle summary:

+per render cycle: Each effect fires the most 1 times, excluding update call which fire at least once.

+The effects are fired in this order(excluding first render), and only if was scheduled:

+1. updateCall - maybe called several times for a single render, and will occur one after another before any effect!
+2. useLayoutEffect cleanup
+3. useLayoutEffect
+4. useEffect cleanup
+5. useEffect

+the AllPhases

 ## Examples